turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 By the end of this lesson, you will know/be able to:

 * Understand and use New Relic to improve performance
-* Improve application performance by using caching strategies and pagination
+* Improve application performance by using pagination, caching strategies and query optimization

 ### Structure